Hi I am Lucy.I am here to help you with your depression and anxiety or low self confidence.

-Being a bereavement counsellor for numerous years, I’ve noticed there is a difference since the pandemic in the mourning of a loved one,this is due to the social distancing measures, that are in place.
-Quite often, the client hasn’t got the opportunity to say goodbye, in the way they had hoped which heightens the loss.
-It may be harder for them to connect to their usual support groups, which brings up the feelings of loss and isolation.
+Being a bereavement counsellor for 10 years, I’ve noticed there is a difference since the pandemic, in the mourning of a loved one as clients feel traumatised by the experience, as they never got the opportunity to say goodbye, in the way they had hoped, which heightens the loss.

-I have also noticed an increase of young adults attending counselling,who are looking for support, due to their lives changing dramatically ,many have expressed sadness and frustration,as they feel their lives are put on hold due to the pandemic, and they are missing out on the social interaction.
+I have noticed an increase in young adults attending counselling,who are looking for support to cope with their anxiety.
 I can offer support for this age group who are often bypassed in society.

 Finding the right counsellor...

 Attending counselling can be a daunting process, so finding the right counsellor whom you feel safe with, is paramount.
 Sometimes people have specific issues they wish to explore, with someone who has the ability to listen in a confidential and non-judgemental way, independent from friends and family.